johnfraserss/ICS3U/Assignments/02 - Post Secondary/README.md

 Task(s)
 -------
 1. Choose a single career related to Computer Science.
-In one paragraph, describe what would pull you into this career, and what pushes you away from the same career.
+In **two sentences**, describe what would pull you into this career, and what pushes you away from the same career.
+You are limited to 150 characters per sentence.
-2. Choose a single college or university program related to Computer Science.
-In one paragraph, ensure you cover the following information:
-  1. Courses of Study (at the col/uni)
-  2. Entrance requirements
-  3. Length of program
-  4. Costs

-To complete the tasks above, you are to be concise and accurate with your information.
-You are limited to 2 paragraphs (no more than 150 words per paragraph).
+2. Create a list of 5 colleges and 5 universities that offer a Computer Studies/Programming course.
+Only 1 college, and 1 university can be in Canada.
+The rest must be international programs.

 Cite your sources (APA or MLA format accepted).